polyfem/polyfem/docs/main.md

 ### Basis Building

-After creating a `polyfem::State` object and loading the input mesh, the first step in the code is to build the basis.
+After creating a `polyfem::State` object and loading the input mesh, the next step in the code is to build the basis.
 In PolyFEM, there are two separate notions of basis: the finite element (FE) basis and the geometric basis.
 The la

+`basis::LagrangeBasis2d`
+`basis::ElementBases`
+`basis::Basis`

 ### Matrix Assembly

-The next step is assembling the linear system
+The next step is assembling the linear system, which requires the mass matrix, RHS, and stiffness matrix.
+All three

+`assembler::AssemblyValsCache`
+`assembler::ElementAssemblyValues`
+`assembler::AssemblyValues`

+`assembler::Assembler`
+`assembler::LinearAssembler`
+`assembler::RhsAssembler`
+`assembler::Mass`
+`assembler::Laplacian`
+`assembler::Problem`

 Note that the stiffness matrix is built at a different point in time than the mass matrix and RHS.
+The latter are built

 ### Solver

-After constructing the basis and necessary matrices/vectors, we are ready to solve the linear system.
+After constructing the basis and necessary matrices/vectors, the linear system can be solved.
+`State::solve_linear`
+`State::init_linear_solve`

 ### Diagram